satc-aspiring-2025/satc-aspiring-2025.github.io/index.md

 824 New Hampshire Ave NW <br>
 Washington, D.C.
 20037<br>

-The hotel is a short, 5-minute walk to SEH
+The hotel is a short, 5-minute walk to SEH.
+We recommend that participants who are flying into DCA airport take the metro from the aiport to the hotel.

 * * *